 Health Certificates and Immunization Records

-Before the relocation, you will have to collect all shot records of your pets.
+Before moving overseas, you will have to collect all shot records of your pets.
 Set an appointment with the veterinarian who will provide you with an international health certificate for your pets.

 Follow Your Moving Abroad Checklist and See What You Should Do One Month Before the Relocation